Health and social care updates

 What Matters Hubs

 Drop in sessions have been cancelled until further notice.
-Information and advice is available through Customer Advice and Support Services on 0300 100 1800 (Option 7) who can advise on the support that can be provided by our Community Assistance Hubs and other sources.
+Information and advice is available through Customer Advice and Support Services on 0300 100 1800 (option seven) who can advise on the support that can be provided by our Community Assistance Hubs and other sources.
 Carers can contact the Borders Carers Centre on 01896 752 431.

 Residential care homes

 We are following Scottish Government and Health Protection Scotland guidance in all our care homes.
 This includes undertaking regular risk assessments for infection control to ensure the continued safety and wellbeing of residents and staff.
+The latest guidance on visiting is also being followed and families are being contacted directly about this.
 Essential visits can be made by arrangement with care home staff.
-We are also able to provide garden visits for designated visitors, as chosen by the resident.
-Families are being contacted directly to make suitable arrangements for visiting.

 Day support services